kiwigrid/k8s-sidecar/README.md

   - type: string

 - `RESOURCE`
-  - description: Resouce type, which is monitored by the sidecar.
+  - description: Resource type, which is monitored by the sidecar.
 Options: configmap (default), secret, both
   - required: false
   - default: configmap
   - type: string

 - `METHOD`
-  - description: If `METHOD` is set with `LIST`, the sidecar will just list config-maps and exit.
-With `SLEEP` it will list all config-maps, then sleep for `SLEEP_TIME` seconds.
+  - description: If `METHOD` is set with `LIST`, the sidecar will just list config-maps/secrets and exit.
+With `SLEEP` it will list all config-maps/secrets, then sleep for `SLEEP_TIME` seconds.
 Default is watch.
   - required: false
   - type: string

 - `SLEEP_TIME`
-  - description: How many seconds to wait before updating config-maps when using `SLEEP` method.
+  - description: How many seconds to wait before updating config-maps/secrets when using `SLEEP` method.
   - required: false
   - default: 60
   - type: integer

 - `REQ_URL`
-  - description: URL to which send a request after a configmap got reloaded
+  - description: URL to which send a request after a configmap/secret got reloaded
   - required: false
   - type: URI